ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Why are basketball players messy eaters?
-Because they are always dribbling.
+What do you call a careful wolf?
+Aware wolf.

 [
-Sun Nov 23 00:33:02 UTC 2025
+Mon Nov 24 00:31:00 UTC 2025
  ]